Diversity and Inclusion Information

 The office collaborates with System and Institute management, faculty, and staff to ensure that campus operations, programs and procedures comply with these requirements, as well as investigates discrimination complaints from faculty, students, and staff.
 The office also provides assistance to individuals who have concerns and questions regarding sexual harassment, accessibility, discrimination, recruitment and hiring processes, equal opportunity, affirmative action, and diversity.

-Our Commitment to Equal Opportunity
+Equal Opportunity Commitment

 DRI is committed to Equal Employment Opportunity/Affirmative Action in recruitment of its employees and does not discriminate on the basis of race, color, religion, sex, age, creed, national origin, veteran status, physical or mental disability, sexual orientation, genetic information, gender identity, or gender expression.
 DRI employs only United States citizens and aliens lawfully authorized to work in the United States.
 Women, under-represented groups, individuals with disabilities and veterans are encouraged to apply.